 These financial policies help us contain costs, establish better business practices and respond to audits.
 Policies have been developed for use College-wide.

 Saint Mary's College uses the electronic billing system known as eBill.
 With eBill, an email notification is sent to your Saint Mary's email account each time a new bill is available.
 You can also authorize other payers (parents, spouses, etc.) to receive the email notification.
-We strongly encourage our students to set up Authorize Payer profiles.
+We strongly encourage students to set up Authorize Payer profiles.

 Email is SMC's primary method of communication.
 All students must maintain and manage their SMC email accounts.
 Accounts with undeliverable email or returned email will be assessed a fee.